sikaeducation/curriculum/102/standards/explain-flow-of-execution-in-programs/topics/programming-data-types-2/README.md

 const names = ["Alice", "Bill", "Carol"]
 ```

-This makes it easy to do something to every item in the array:
+This makes it easy to do something to every item in the array while still having access to individual items:

 ```js
 for (name of names){